LeATeP/zet/20220320163400/README.md

 ```
 first is a need of `rec` type, that has method of `fn` which return int

-method is just getting `rec` by packaging him in his own type
+interface is just getting `rec` by packaging him in his own type

 if there is a need in `a` interface, then it's brief description of what methods a type `rec` have at his disposal, and what they doing